 Although the course takes only 6 hours, participants learn resuscitation and revival skills that are useful for a lifetime.
 Provide Basic Emergency Life Support delivers incredible returns for a small investment, and Real Response instructors are dedicated to delivering first aid knowledge for the benefit of all Australians.
 This course, previously known as Level 1 First Aid, is a nationally accredited first aid qualification trusted by employers across a wide range of industries.

 How Do You Provide Emergency Life Support?

-Real First Aid equipment and techniques are the same as those used by emergency services personnel to save lives.
+Real Response equipment and techniques are the same as those used by emergency services personnel to save lives.
 First aid study is a serious undertaking, ultimately empowering graduates with confidence to take decisive emergency action whenever it’s required.
-Real First Aid simulations are realistic scenarios where Provide Basic Emergency Life Support knowledge is applied, providing practical experience and comprehension in a dynamic, enjoyable environment.
+Real Response simulations are realistic scenarios where Provide Basic Emergency Life Support knowledge is applied, providing practical experience and comprehension in a dynamic, enjoyable environment.

-The ability to provide emergency life support is dependent on first aid training, and Real First Aid attainments are used in a broad spectrum of situations such as cardiac emergencies, respiratory emergencies, shock, anaphylaxis, and many more life-threatening situations.
-Each step of emergency life support is crucial and time is precious, making Real First Aid the chosen provider for people wanting a thorough understanding of Basic Emergency Life Support principles and practices.
+The ability to provide emergency life support is dependent on first aid training, and Real Response attainments are used in a broad spectrum of situations such as cardiac emergencies, respiratory emergencies, shock, anaphylaxis, and many more life-threatening situations.
+Each step of emergency life support is crucial and time is precious, making Real Response the chosen provider for people wanting a thorough understanding of Basic Emergency Life Support principles and practices.